 CHAPTER FIFTEEN: “THE END OF ALL THINGS”

 Ryan Ross was not the only original member of Panic! at the Disco who went on to struggle following their involvement with the band.
 Original drummer Spencer Smith would leave Panic! in 2013 due to a pill addiction (though he ultimately teamed up with Wentz again to relaunch Decaydance records as DCD2 in 2014).
 Original bassist Brent Wilson (who was kicked out of the band in 2005) was arrested in 2021 for drug and firearms charges.
 Following the departure of the band’s third bassist Dallon Weekes, Brendon Urie is currently the only official member of Panic! at the Disco.
-He released his latest single, “Viva Las Vengeance,” on June 1st, 2022.
+He released his latest single (as of the publishing of this dissertation), “Viva Las Vengeance,” on June 1st, 2022.

 In 2018, Ryan Ross collaborated with Z Berg on a Christmas song titled, “The Bad List” and teased upcoming new music.
 In 2019, Ross appeared alongside Z Berg on the Dead End Kids Tour (which appears to have been orchestrated by Gabe Saporta, formerly of Cobra Starship).
 That same year, when Ross did his first on-screen interview after staying out of the public eye for nearly a decade, he trended on Twitter—demonstrating the lasting widespread impact of Ross’ poetry.
 As of 2022, this interview has been taken down (though it has been reuploaded by a fan); in this video, Ross stated he planned to release music in 2020.
 This did not occur.